 To make math easy and quick for you, we have generated a VAT calculator for Malta that will surely help you in calculations through the process.

 The tax rate has undergone several changes since 1995.
 However, we notice a significant difference when Malta became a part of the European Union.
 Since then, Malta’s legislation is under the shadow of the EU’s Council Directive for taxes.
 The Comptroller of Customs is responsible for the collection of taxes and regulating the rules regarding VAT.

 According to the prevailing rules system, there are three ways of getting registered to VAT.
 They are:

-2 – A person or business entity providing goods and services but does not reach the established threshold would register accord to Article 11 as VAT exempt.
-In this case, you cannot charge VAT on your sales or services, neither can you claim VAT expenses incurred to you.
+2 – A person or business entity providing goods and services that do not reach the established threshold would register according to Article 11 as VAT exempt.
+In this case, you cannot charge VAT on your sales or services, and neither can you claim VAT expenses incurred by you.
 The only way to tackle this situation is to opt for Article 10 registration.
 If you continue to stay under this registration for thirty-six months, only then would you be able to charge VAT and claim back VAT in Article 11 registration.
 With the fact, your turnover hasn’t reached the established threshold yet.

 3 – A person, who is a non-taxable identity or a non-registered taxable identity and is involved in any intra-community acquisition of goods worth more than €10,000, would be liable to register under Article 12.
 The intra-community acquisition means the disposal of rights as the owner of products transported and supplied between the EU Member States.
 In this case, the legislation requires you to register to Article 12 even if you are registered as Article 11 exempted identity.
 This sums up to two options: